-- I. Note the use of comments throughout the class a file/class prologue, method prologues, and prologues for constants. - In Java, the preferred way to do this is with a comment that goes immediately before the entity, begins with /, and includes tags that begin with "@".
-(The permitted tags depend on what type of comment you are writing - e.g. for a class comment tags like "@author" occur; for a method comment tags like "@param" occur.)
+- I. Note the use of comments throughout the class a file/class prologue, method prologues, and prologues for constants. - 1.
+In Java, the preferred way to do this is with a comment that goes immediately before the entity, begins with /, and includes tags that begin with "@".
+(The permitted tags depend on what type of comment you are writing e.g. for a class comment tags like "@author" occur; for a method comment tags like "@param" occur.)

-2. This style of comment is called a "javadoc" comment - and gets its name from a program (called javadoc) which automatically creates a set of documentation from code containing this style of comment.

-DEMO - "Generate Javadoc" in "Run" menu of Netbeans for BankAccount project.
-Show result for SavingsAccount, walking through the javadoc relative to the handout for the code.
+- 2. This style of comment is called a "javadoc" comment and gets its name from a program (called javadoc) which automatically creates a set of documentation from code containing this style of comment. - DEMO "Generate Javadoc" in "Run" menu of Netbeans for SavingsAccount project.
+Show result for SavingsAccount, walking through the javadoc relative to the handout for the code. - 3.
+For the work you do in this course labs and projects the use of properly-written Javadoc comments is mandatory.